 The Nouveau Gallery opened in October 2005 under new ownership and in a new location.
 Housed in a beautifully renovated storefront right on a main street in Regina, the gallery brushes the edge of both downtown and the historic Cathedral neighbourhood.

-Traditions Hand Craft Gallery is a creative retail and exhibition environment, whose product mix is equally exceptional, whose artists and customers are thankful for its existence.
-Located in the heart of Cathedral Village it is a resource for those who value and collect Saskatchewan Fine Craft and for those searching for a truly unique gift.
+Traditions Hand Craft Gallery is a creative retail and exhibition environment, whose product mix is equally exceptional and whose artists and customers are thankful for its existence.
+Located in the heart of Cathedral Village, it is a resource for those who value and collect Saskatchewan Fine Craft and for those searching for a truly unique gift.
 Currently boasting over 80 juried members of the Saskatchewan Craft Council.
 For almost twenty years, Traditions Hand Craft Gallery has served as an important venue for Saskatchewan artists to showcase their craft.
 This gallery has continued to flourish under new owners Kathleen, Jeff, and Cynthia Coleclough.
-Everything we do is to enhance our customer's experience and ensure they walk away with more than just a shopping bag.
+Everything they do enhances their customer's experience and ensures they walk away with more than just a shopping bag.

 The Gallery / art placement inc. is a commercial fine art gallery located in downtown Saskatoon.
 Established in 1978, it is now the longest operating commercial art gallery in the city.
 Focusing primarily on painting, drawing, and sculpture, the gallery showcases contemporary and historical fine art by mid-career and established Saskatchewan and Western Canadian artists.
 In addition to our membership in SaskGalleries, we are also proud members of the Art Dealers Association of Canada (ADAC).
 We are open Tuesday through Saturday from 9:00 am to 5:30 pm, presenting a year-round schedule of solo and group exhibitions.